😮💨Music Promotion Guide

 Here's what makes this particularly painful: after all that work, most manual social media posts from independent musicians get 200–800 views.
 The effort-to-result ratio feels insulting.
 You spend an hour making content that 300 people see, and then you do it again tomorrow.

-What automation actually replaces
+What buying promotion actually replaces

 What to do with the time you get back